Both Estonian and German student groups collaborated on different project units from September 2016 to June 2018

 · Recommendations for creating a digital footprint

 · Ethics of Artificial Intelligence

-Students are now commissioned to prepare presentations on the respective topics within a stipulated period of time.
-They will continue their work online and they will have to report to German and Estonian teachers at regular intervals.
-The results will be presented to the general public during the visit from the Estonian group to Wipperfürth in April 2018.
-Moreover, students will draw up informative posters about each of the topics during the course of the project year. up informative posters about each of the topics during the course of the project year.
-These posters will be made available to the general public at both colleges.
+Students were commissioned to prepare presentations on the respective topics within a stipulated period of time.
+They continued their work online and they had to report to German and Estonian teachers at regular intervals.
+The results were presented to the general public during the visit of the Estonian group to Wipperfürth in April 2018.
+Moreover, students decided to draw up informative posters (infographics) about each of the topics during the course of the project year.
+These posters were made available to the general public at both colleges.
 This project unit was completed.